The Hindu Goddess Lakshmi is the Goddess of light and abundance.

 Abundance not only of material wealth and prosperity but also spiritual knowledge and wisdom.
 It is believed that anyone who approaches Lakshmi sincerely and without greed for personal wealth advancement will be blessed with good fortune and success.

 Lakshmi is one of the Mother Goddesses, She represents the creative, feminine aspect of the divine.
 In this role she is addressed as Mata.

-Lakshmi is also the Goddess of light as she is celebrated at Diwali, known as the festival of light.
+Lakshmi is also the Goddess of light and is celebrated at Diwali, known as the festival of light.

-Definition of Lakshmi: Her name is derived from the Sanskrit word “laksya” meaning aim or goal as she represents what human beings should be striving for.
+Meaning of the name Lakshmi: Lakshmi is derived from the Sanskrit word “laksya” meaning aim or goal as she represents what human beings should be striving for.
 Her name can also be spelt Laksmi and Laxmi.

 The Hindu Goddess Lakshmi is depicted with beautiful eyes and a golden complexion, wearing sumptuous robes of red and gold.
 She has four arms suggesting her dominion over the four directions.

 From the lowest hand golden coins fall, representing wealth and luxury that she dispenses to all who worship her without greed, according to their dharma.